Arinze Onuaku: 2015–16 season

 In July 2015, Onuaku joined the Indiana Pacers for the Orlando Summer League and the Brooklyn Nets for the Las Vegas Summer League.
 On October 6, 2015, he signed a three-month contract with Israeli powerhouse team Maccabi Tel Aviv.
 On January 22, 2016, Onuaku was released by Maccabi, after he declined a one-month contract extension offered by the team.

 On February 6, 2016, Onuaku signed with the Meralco Bolts of the Philippine Basketball Association as the team's import for the 2016 PBA Commissioner's Cup.
 He went on to win the PBA Best Import of the Conference Award.

 2016–17 season

 In July 2016, Onuaku joined the Orlando Magic white team for the 2016 Orlando Summer League.
 On September 8, 2016, he signed with the Magic.
 On January 6, 2017, he was waived by the Magic after appearing in eight games.

-On June 8, 2017, Onuaku signed with Hunan of China for the 2017 NBL season.
+On June 8, 2017, Onuaku signed with Hunan Yongsheng of China for the 2017 NBL season.

 2017–18 season

-Onuaku signed with the Zhejiang Golden Bulls of the Chinese Basketball Association for the remainder of the 2017-18 season on February 5, 2018, after the team waived Jarnell Stokes.
+Onuaku signed with the Zhejiang Golden Bulls of the Chinese Basketball Association for the remainder of the 2017–18 season on February 5, 2018, after the team waived Jarnell Stokes.

 In March 2018, Onuaku signed again with the Meralco Bolts of the Philippine Basketball Association as their import for the 2018 PBA Commissioner's Cup.